You’ve done it! That epic blog post is finished. You did the proper keyword research, proofed, edited, and hit the publish button!

 Don’t worry that the same readers will see it again and again as they will not.
 Social media does not always show us the same content again and again.
 And, even if they do, they will more than likely not remember reading it previously.

-It is important to understand how the post is received by your audience.
-At the 7 – 10 day mark analyze your analytics.
+It is important to understand how your audience receives the post.
+At the 7 – 10 day mark, analyze your analytics.

 - What type of engagement did it get on social media?

 - Did you get conversions to your list or product?

 - What worked and did not?